 (Update: They are also terrific in the air fryer.
 Just make sure not to turn them over until the first side is totally crispy.)

-Supposedly there are 3 servings worth in each bag, but who are we kidding?
-David and I split the bag (3 pieces per person), and that was a satisfying amount.
+Supposedly there are 3 servings worth in each bag.
+But who are we kidding?
+David and I split the bag (3 pieces per person).
+That was a satisfying amount.